spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Replace `USERNAME` and `XXX.XXX.XXX.XXX` with your new username and server's IP and you should be prompted for your password.
 Type that in and you're in as yourself!

+### Disable root login via ssh

+Before we do anything, we're going to disable the ability for root to ssh into your machine.
+Doing this is a two-step process:

+ 1. Edit the `sshd_config` file to disallow root login
+ 2. Restart the `sshd` process to reload the configuration

+The `sshd_config` file lives in `/etc/ssh/sshd_config`, so we'll open that up in the command-line text editor.
+Because that is a system configuration file, you'll need to use `sudo` to edit that file with administrator priviledges:

+    sudo vim /etc/ssh/sshd_config

+Locate the line that reads:

+    PermitRootLogin yes

+and change it to read:

+    PermitRootLogin no

+After making that change, save the file and exit the text editor.

+Now, we'll restart the `sshd` process.
+This command also requires administrator priviledges, so we'll use `sudo`:

+    sudo /etc/init.d/ssh restart

+Now, if you try to log into the server as the `root` user, it will not let you and give you the impression that you've got the incorrect password.
+This is done to waste the time of the attacker rather than letting them know that their attempts are frivolous.

 ### Getting the server ready for your application

 Now that you have a server and you can connect to it, it's time to prep it so you can run your